mingabire809/task-manager-laravel/README.md

 I built this project with the help of freecodecamp.org.
 The project was not fully built by myself.
-I got some assistances from freecodecamp.org
+I got some assistances from freecodecamp.org.
+I was already familiar with the concept of task management.

 Requirements on the server should be: